Kanguva

 The film was officially announced in April 2019 under the tentative title Suriya 39, as it was to be the actor's 39th film as a leading actor; however, it was shelved due to the COVID-19 pandemic and work conflicts.
 The project restarted in August 2022, under the tentative title Suriya 42.
 Principal photography commenced the same month and lasted for seventeen months before wrapping up in January 2024.
 The title Kanguva was announced in April 2023.
 Filming locations included Chennai, Goa, Kerala, Kodaikanal and Rajahmundry.
 The film has music composed by Devi Sri Prasad, cinematography handled by Vetrivel Palanisamy and editing by Nishadh Yusuf.
 Produced on a budget of around ₹300–350 crore, it is one of the most expensive Indian films ever made.

-Kanguva was released worldwide on 14 November 2024 in standard, 3D and IMAX formats.
-The film was poorly received by critics and grossed ₹106 crore, emerging a box-office bomb.
+Kanguva was released worldwide on 14 November 2024 in standard, 3D and IMAX formats to negative reviews from critics, though Suriya's performance was praised.
+The film grossed ₹106 crore, making it a box-office failure.

 Plot

 In 2024, Zeta, a young test subject for brain enhancement and superpower experiments, escapes from a Russian biomedical facility near the Indian border.
 The facility's commander deploys troops to recapture him.
 Meanwhile, in Goa, bounty hunter Francis Theodore works with his friend, Colt 95, under the Goa Police, apprehending criminals.
 Complicating matters, Francis's ex-girlfriend, Angela, and her partner, Accelerator, are rival bounty hunters.

 Zeta, now in Goa, encounters Francis and starts following him.
 After witnessing Colt kill a bounty target, Zeta seeks refuge with Angela but is quickly retrieved by Francis.
 While travelling with Francis, Zeta suffers a seizure.
 Francis takes Zeta to the hospital.
 He allows the child to stay with Colt and himself.
 At Francis's home, he begins drawing tribal patterns on the walls, triggering mysterious flashbacks from Francis's past life.
 The troops tracking Zeta eventually locate him, launching an attack on Francis and his team.
 Zeta is captured, prompting Francis to pursue them.
 As the chase unfolds, fragments of Francis's past are revealed.

 In 1070, Roman soldiers attempted to conquer Perumaachi, one of the five islands near the southern Indian subcontinent.
 With the help of Koduvan, a local inhabitant, they kill 100 warriors defending the island.
 However, one survivor, Selumaara, escapes and alerts the chieftain, Senthee.
 In retaliation, Senthee's son, Kanguva "Kanga", executes Koduvan in front of the tribe.
-Overcome with grief, Koduvan's wife entrusts their son, Poruva, to Kanga before committing suicide by running into a fire.
+Overcome with grief, Aeral, Koduvan's wife entrusts their son, Poruva, to Kanga before committing suicide by running into a fire.
 Kanga raises Poruva as his protégé and trains him to become a warrior.